joshuawins99/Reference-FPGA-System-Lite/README.md

 assign uart_tx_o              = cpubus.uart_tx_o;
 assign cpubus.uart_rx_i       = uart_rx_i;

-main_rv32 m1 (
+cpu_test_top m1 (
     .cpubus (cpubus)
 );

 endmodule
 ```

-A few parameters in the package file have to be configured to the specific project.
+A few parameters in the config file have to be configured to the specific project.
 The most important one to check is FPGAClkSpeed.
 Set this to the frequency of clk_i which corresponds to the example instantiation above.

 Also take note of the BaudRateCPU parameter.
 This is the baud rate the UART is configured to run at.
 The default configuration is 230400 Baud, 1 Stop Bit, and no parity bit.